jgoerzen/covid19db/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 This repository contains only tools for obtaining data and no data itself, though the data itself may be available elsewhere on Github.
-If you use the data herein, or download it, you may be required to acknowledge the source.
+If you use the data accumulated by this program, or download it, you may be required to acknowledge the source.
 Here are some details:

 ## cdataset - New York Times